 After leaving the NHM, Nigel's next major contract was to manage the West Runton Elephant Conservation Project for Norfolk Museums and Archaeology Service.
 This was externally financed by the Heritage Lottery Fund.
 He was responsible for designing and implementing the remedial and preventive conservation strategies and the curation of the West Runton Elephant and associated fauna (several hundred very important sub-fossil Pleistocene specimens).
-This included creating a new lab facility, managing staff and volunteers, creating temporary displays, delivering talks to the public, attracting funding, creating risk assessments, curating the material, casting replicas for research purposes, testing materials and publishing conservation research.
+This included creating a new lab facility, managing staff and volunteers, creating temporary displays, delivering talks to the public, attracting funding, creating risk assessments, curating the material, moulding bones and casting replicas for research purposes, testing materials and publishing conservation research.
 Other departmental duties included: advising the Museums Service and general public on geological and palaeontological conservation and general natural history conservation; conserving and installing specimens as part of the £12million Norwich Castle Museum Redevelopment Project (HLF funded); advising on and undertaking preventive and remedial conservation of the geology collections and other natural history collections; identifying geological specimens; undertaking collections surveys; undertaking training of staff and public in conservation issues; and installing and maintaining various environmental monitoring systems.

 After the West Runton Elephant Conservation Project was completed, Nigel was the Curator of Geology for Norfolk Museums and Archaeology Service for several years.
 By then Norfolk Museums Service was the Hub museum service for the whole of the Eastern Regions.
 This position involved further experience in remedial conservation and preventive conservation projects, curation, documentation, conservation assessments and raising funds.

-Nigel worked as a conservator and curator in national museums or regional Museums services for over 20 years, and in addition undertook a variety of freelance projects in his own time during this period.
+Nigel worked as a conservator and curator in national museums or regional museums services for over 20 years, and in addition undertook a variety of freelance projects in his own time during this period.
 Now he works in a freelance capacity full time, mostly at home in Shropshire where he has a conservation studio.